Opinion | Netflix's radical new "Black Mirror" movie may forever change how we experience TV

 With 312 minutes of scenes, the new installment of “Black Mirror” may seem like a clever gimmick.
 But Netflix considers interactive TV to be the logical next step.

-An anthology science fiction series first created for UK’s Channel 4, Netflix snatched up “Black Mirror” after the original two seasons were received well by viewers.
+An anthology science fiction series first created for UK’s Channel 4, “Black Mirror” was snatched up by Netflix after the original two seasons were received well by viewers.
 The show likes to delve into themes relating to how people relate to technology, and in the words of series creator Charlie Brooker, “the way we live now — and the way we might be living in 10 minutes' time if we're clumsy.”
 While “Black Mirror” is not the first Netflix show to use what is essentially non-linear storytelling — the streaming service has experimented with it prior with shows aimed at small children — Netflix couldn’t have picked a better candidate for a more widespread experiment.

 With 312 minutes (that’s over five hours) of scenes, the new installment of “Black Mirror” may seem like a clever gimmick.
 But Netflix considers interactive TV to be the logical next step, having already spent millions customizing algorithm feeds to viewer preferences.
 Once again, Netflix is changing the way we watch TV, driving viewers toward a model that removes the idea of entertainment as a communal experience.
 For many of us, watching shows together has recently become a thing of the past due to streaming services and series that drop all at once.
 Now we may not even be watching the same versions of a single show.